 Not because of similarities in scheme or background or anything specific like that, but Sheridan, like McVay, is young.
 Very young.

-And like McVay, Sheridan is thought of as a bright football mind that folks have always taken a chance on at a young age because they see the potential.
+And like McVay, Sheridan is thought of as a bright football mind who folks have always taken a chance on at a young age because they see the potential.

 At just 31 years old, Sheridan is very young for power five coordinator standards.
 In fact, he is less than half the age of former IU offensive coordinator Mike DeBord, who brought Sheridan along with him from Tennessee.